benfrick/docs-portfolio/src/doc/commerce/product/use-product-feeds.md

 ### How to Get Only the Threads You Need

-If there are more threads in the API response than you want, add more specific identifiers to request as follows.
+If there are more threads in the API response than you want, add more specific identifiers to the request as follows.

 1. **Filters**